Empower – Connecting Black Researchers in the UK

 • Compete for cash prizes for outstanding posters!

 The poster session will take place from 12:00 – 1:00 pm, giving you a head start on networking with peers and potential collaborators.
 If you tick ‘yes’ on the sign-up to take part in the poster showcase, we’ll be in touch with you separately about this.
-The deadline for poster signups is May 15th
+The deadline for poster signups is April 27thth

 → See more details about the poster showcase here